-In this episode, I interview Alexis Shepard, a ninth year educator.
+In this episode, I interview Alexis Shepard, a ninth year educator with a focus on advocating for teachers.
 Alexis is no stranger to burnout.
 But she had a desire to take steps towards bettering herself and her career and it led to the creation of her brand, The Afro Educator.
 In her work, Alexis seeks to create solutions to help improve teacher outlook and sustainability in the profession.
 Listen in as Alexis and I have a deep chat about how notions of being a “good teacher” can cause limiting beliefs that can stunt our potential for growth.

 ✨ Teaching is not seen as a a sustainable career and Alexis is hoping to make a change in that.